giantswarm/harbor-operator-app/docs/installation/harbor-operator/app-cr.md

 * cert-manager
 * Ingress controller
-* If you are using nginx ingress controller make sure you have annotated your ingressClass:
+* If you are using Ingress NGINX Controller make sure you have annotated your ingressClass:

 `ingressclass.kubernetes.io/is-default-class: "true"`

 <hr />

 Here is an example that would install the app to management cluster ginger: